the-butcher/COVID19-SEIR/README.md

 The code has been moved from local storage to github for backup- and documentation purposes.
 I plan to work on this repository to get it finished over the upcoming weeks (as of 22.05.2021).

 todo:
-* either have all strains at zero or find a way that strains can be placed on the timeline and still have correct incidence at their respective positions
-* there is a slight bend in cases in the initial model, which indicates a problem with initial compartment fill (?)
-* take care of primary incidence having the correct value (heatmap - sum(other))
-* change modification-resolver-strain to use StrainUtil
 * be sure that strain calibration is still functional
-* better integration of base-data -> have initial incidence from initial-data-item,
 * wiki on github
 * demographics for germany
 * explore the difference between "cases" and "total exposure" (maybe think about a solution like in model1, but may be difficult due to incidence being the central strain parameter)